kubeshop/testkube/docs/dashboard.md

 helm repo add kubeshop https://kubeshop.github.io/helm-charts && helm repo update
 ```

-Exposing something to the outside world will need an ingress-controller, by default TestKube is using ingress-nginx, any other ingress can be used but this will need advanced configuration(a values file for guidance can be found [here](https://github.com/kubeshop/helm-charts/blob/39f73098630b333ba66db137e7fc016c39d92876/testkube/charts/testkube/values-demo.yaml)).
+Exposing something to the outside world will need an ingress-controller, by default Testkube is using ingress-nginx, any other ingress can be used but this will need advanced configuration(a values file for guidance can be found [here](https://github.com/kubeshop/helm-charts/blob/39f73098630b333ba66db137e7fc016c39d92876/testkube/charts/testkube/values-demo.yaml)).

 ## Configure ingress for results endpoint